 Prof Tom Kay is Director of St Vincent’s Institute of Medical Research in Melbourne, and Principal Investigator of the recently launched BANDIT clinical trial.
 BANDIT is looking at a drug called baricitinib, currently used in rheumatoid arthritis, that has the potential to slow or stop the destruction of beta cells in people with newly diagnosed […]

 Talking with T1D Researchers: Highlights from IDS 2020

 Every 18 months, the Immunology of Diabetes Society (IDS) Congress brings together the world’s brightest scientific minds to discuss the latest progress in understanding and treating T1D.
 This year’s virtual congress took place over 4 days in October, and featured presentations and discussions from a number of JDRF-funded Australian researchers at the top of their […]

 How does a clinical trial work?

 Clinical trials are an essential part of T1D research.
 Before any new intervention – whether it’s a drug, device, or test – can be made available to the public, researchers need to gather evidence that it is safe and effective for people to use.
 A clinical trial is the gold standard way to do this.
 Running […]

-National Diabetes Week: Spotlight on Fundraisers Robyn and Greg King
+Spotlight on fundraisers Robyn and Greg King